Choked accretion onto a Schwarzschild black hole: A hydrodynamical jet-launching mechanism: Numerical simulations

 \section{Numerical simulations}

 The main limitation of the analytic model for choked accretion discussed in the previous section is that it is based on the assumption of an ultrarelativistic gas with a stiff equation of state, an assumption with a rather restricted applicability in astrophysics.
-In this section we want to explore whether the phenomenon of choked accretion might also arise when considering more general equations of state.
-This exploration will be based on numerical simulations performed with the free hydrodynamics code \textit{aztekas}.
+In this section we want to explore whether the phenomenon of choked accretion might also arise when considering more general equations of state, thus relaxing the associated assumption of a potential flow.
+This exploration will be based on full-hydrodynamic, numerical simulations performed with the open source code \textit{aztekas}.

 The general relativistic hydrodynamic equations are solved numerically with \textit{aztekas} by recasting them in a conservative form using the Valencia formulation \citep{banylus}.
-The \textit{aztekas} code uses a grid based finite volume scheme, a High Resolution Shock Capturing method with an approximate Riemann solver for the flux calculation, and a monotonically centred second order reconstructor at cell interfaces.
+The \textit{aztekas} code uses a grid based finite volume scheme, a High Resolution Shock Capturing method with an approximate Riemann solver for the flux calculation, and a monotonically centered second order reconstructor at cell interfaces.
 The code adopts a second order total variation diminishing Runge-Kutta method \citep{shu1988} for the time integration.
 See \cite{TA19} for further details about the discretization used in \textit{aztekas}.
-Code validation through comparisons to standard analytical solutions in the Newtonian and relativistic regimes can be found in \cite{aguayo18,TA19,ATH19}.
+Code validation through comparisons to standard analytical solutions in the Newtonian and relativistic regimes can be found in \cite{aguayo18,TA19,ATH19}, while a number of standard shock tube tests successfully reproduced by the code are included in Appendix \ref{AB}.

 The simulations presented in this section were performed for a perfect fluid evolving in a fixed, background metric corresponding to a Schwarzschild black hole of mass $M$.
 We adopt horizon-penetrating, Kerr-Schild coordinates and, imposing axisymmetry, we consider only 2D spatial domains with spherical coordinates $r$ and $\theta$.